-After the 60 days deadline a Federation may enter up to two more athletes than originally entered with no penalty, and for which the full entry fee is required as stated above.
-If more than two additional athletes are added after the 60 days deadline a fine of US\$50 per additional athlete will be applied.
+Any Federation may enter up to two more athletes than originally declared on the "Intention to Enter" form with no penalty, and for which the full entry fee is required.
+If more than two additional athletes participate, then a levy of US\$50 per additional athlete will be payable in addition to the full entry fee.